truist/gallery/README.md

-set up, it is extremely simple to use - just drop a bunch of images into a directory and they will be served up with a reasonable layout (including mobile support), reasonable thumbnails, and reasonable navigation.
+set up, it is extremely simple to use - just drop a bunch of images into a directory and they will be served up with a reasonable layout (including mobile support), reasonable thumbnails, and reasonable navigation (including mobile swipe support).
 The original images will never be modified in any way.

 It uses caches that are generated on-the-fly to improve performance, but even un-cached loads are reasonably fast.
 The entire cache can